jonathangn/jonathangn/readme.md

 🎓 Currently, I’m exploring **smart contract development** and use cases of **AI in digital products**.

-🌍 **Open to global opportunities** — eager to join an international team where I can grow and contribute.
+🌍 **Open to global opportunities**, eager to join an international team where I can grow and contribute.

 💡 **Goal:** Keep building trusted, impactful products that make technology more accessible and enjoyable.